matt-stj/angular-js-todo-list/README.md

 We'll be using Turing's [Birdie API Endpoints](https://turing-birdie.herokuapp.com/) to access a remote database so our todo items will persist beyond Angular's temporary, client-side data storage.

-To use this app:
-- `git clone` this repo.
-- open the `index.html` file in your brower.

 ## Next Steps Beyond the [MediaLoot Tutorial](http://medialoot.com/blog/angularjs-for-absolute-beginners/)